brokoli777/SecureGuard/README.md

 # SecureGuard

-An Image Recognition Security System
+A Real-Time Image Recognition and Security System

 ## Features

+- **Live Feed Analysis**: Utilizes any webcam to perform real-time object and facial detection.
-- Can detect people and objects for security logs.
+- **Security Monitoring**: Detects and logs individuals and objects for security and tracking purposes.
-- Can register members to be recognized and inform when unknown people are detected..
+- **Member Registration**: Allows uploading member images for recognition, enabling the system to identify registered individuals and highlight unrecognized individuals.
+- **Easy Sign-Up**: Quickly sign up using your email or Google account for access.

+## Access Credentials for Test Account

+To access the application without creating an account, use the following test credentials:

+Username:

+Password:

+Access the application here: https://secure-guard-three.vercel.app

 ## Setup